amasse3/AzureAD-Baseline-MLZ/doc/AAD-Config-Baseline.md

 > **Note**: Consult your Information Systems Security Officer (ISSO) for proper handling procedures for Emergency Access accounts.

 > 💡 **Recommendations**:
-> - Record passwords for Emergency Access accounts legibly by hand (do not type or send to a printer)
+> - [x] Record passwords for Emergency Access accounts legibly by hand (do not type or send to a printer)
-> - Store passwords for Emergency Access accounts in a safe that resides in a physically secure location.
+> - [x Store passwords for Emergency Access accounts in a safe that resides in a physically secure location.
-> - Do not save passwords to an Enterprise password vault or Privleged Access Management (PAM) system.
+> - [x] Do not save passwords to an Enterprise password vault or Privleged Access Management (PAM) system.
-> - Do not save passwords to a personal password vault (LastPass, Apple Keychain, Google, OnePassword, Microsoft Authenticator, etc.)
+> - [x] Do not save passwords to a personal password vault (LastPass, Apple Keychain, Google, OnePassword, Microsoft Authenticator, etc.)
-> - Store backup copies for Emergency Access account credentials in a geographic distant location.
+> - [x] Store backup copies for Emergency Access account credentials in a geographic distant location.
-> - Exclude at least 1 Emergency Access account from Azure MFA.
+> - [x] Exclude at least one (1) Emergency Access account from Azure MFA.
-> - Monitor and alert on Emergency Access account usage.
+> - [x] Monitor and alert on Emergency Access account usage.
+> - [x] Register FIDO2 security keys as another authentication mechanism (2 per account), storing the keys and PIN in separate physical safes.
+> - [x] Be sure to check the latest Microsoft recommendation for managing emergency access from the reference below.

 > 📘 **Reference**: [Manage Emergency Access Accounts in Azure AD](https://docs.microsoft.com/en-us/azure/active-directory/roles/security-emergency-access)